 2. Transfer the warm mixture to a bowl of a stand mixer fitter with a whisk attachment.
 Beat until stiff peaks form and the meringue has cooled (approximately 10 minutes).

 3. Add the butter and lemon extract: Switch the stand mixer to the paddle attachment.
-Add butter 1 tbsp at a time.
+Add butter 1 tablespoon at a time.
 Wait for the butter to fully mix in before adding the next.
 After the butter has been added, beat in the lemon extract, lemon zest and pinch of salt.
 Beat until smooth and creamy.

 Tips and Tricks for Swiss Meringue buttercream